vxronica/prompt_engineering_assistant/README.md

 ## How It Works

-1. The user enters a question in the UI.
+1. The user enters a question in the chatbot UI.
-2. The question is cleaned and processed.
+2. The question is cleaned and corrected for small typos.
-3. The question is embedded using Sentence Transformers.
+3. The question is converted into an embedding using Sentence Transformers.
-4. The system retrieves the most relevant knowledge base entries.
+4. The system compares the question embedding to the knowledge base embeddings.
+5. The top-k most relevant knowledge base chunks are retrieved.
-5. The retrieved context is passed into FLAN-T5.
+6. The retrieved chunks are inserted into a prompt for FLAN-T5.
-6. The model generates a grounded response.
+7. FLAN-T5 generates a concise answer using only the retrieved context.
-7. If confidence is low, the chatbot returns a fallback response.
+8. If retrieval confidence is low or the answer goes off-topic, the chatbot returns a safe fallback response.
 ---

 ## Example Questions

 - What is prompt engineering?
+- How can I write better prompts?
 - What is a token?
-- How can I reduce hallucinations?
+- What causes AI hallucinations?
 - What is RAG?
+- What is the difference between zero-shot and few-shot prompting?
+- Which is better, chain-of-thought or few-shot prompting?
+- What is temperature?

 ---